erwanor/graph-politics/README.md

 ### Datasets:

 When the parsers/transformers are running, the raw datasets should be available in the datasets/raw/ directory.
 You will notice that the current data/raw_data directory is empty.
 This is because Github has an upper bound (100Mb) on the filesize one can upload to a repository.
-You can find the raw datasets [here](http://fs.rely.io/public/32104/eazrae/data.tar.gz)
+You can find the raw datasets here

 ### Disclaimer:

-This is a toy-project I have started because I have an interest in graph databases, information retrieval and semantic networks.
-I will do my best-effort to accomodate reasonable feature requests but I provide no guarantees of execution.
+This is a toy project I have started because I have an interest in graph databases, information retrieval, and semantic networks.
+I will do my best effort to accommodate reasonable feature requests but I provide no guarantees of execution.

 ### Directory structure